vlavrynovych/msr/docs/development/architecture/design-patterns.md

     // ... implement other methods
 }

-const executor = new MigrationScriptExecutor({ handler,
+const executor2 = new MigrationScriptExecutor({ handler,
     renderStrategy: new CustomRenderStrategy()
 });
 ```